AshennOne/AshennOne/README.md

 ## About Me

 - 🌟 Dawid, 20 years, junior who aims to be a fullstack or backend developer
-- 🎓 2022 - present - SGGW - Informatics
+- 🎓 from 2022 to present - SGGW - Informatics
 - 💼 Looking for a job
 - 🌱 I’m currently learning microservices and signalR
-- 📫 Dawidrychlik2004@gmail.com

 ## Projects